University Of New Hampshire Chemical Environmental Management System

 As a resolution with the EPA to meet the requirements of an SEP, UNHCEMS® was created by UNH RCC in the fall of 2001.
 Since then, nine schools have adopted UNHCEMS®.
 In 2007, UNH released a new version allowing sites to download and run the server component locally.

-To determine if UNHCEMS® is right for your institution, read this document, view the tour guide, sign up for the demo, and share your experience with others at your institution.
+To determine if UNHCEMS® is right for your institution, read this document, sign up for the demo, and share your experience with others at your institution.

 A private web conference can be arranged for $500.
 The conference is done over a conference call with on-screen live demonstration of UNHCEMS.
 Representatives will be available to answer developer, security, billing, and licensing questions.
 If subscribing to UNH hosted CEMS, the $500 conference fee can be applied to the first subscription fee.
 The self host option does not have a discount.
 Email firstname.lastname@example.org with billing information and a list of available dates and times to arrange an online web conference.

-Every effort has been made to make sure all information necessary in evaluating UNHCEMS is available on this web site.
-If you feel something is missing, or is in need of clarification, please email email@example.com with your questions.
+We strive to ensure all information necessary in evaluating UNHCEMS is available on this web site.
+If you feel something is missing, or need additional clarification, please email email@example.com with your questions.
 We often include questions asked by other institutions in the Frequently Asked Questions section of this web site.

 Contact our license specialist for obtaining the latest license agreement.